George Washington Custis Lee

-George Washington Custis Lee (September 16, 1832 – February 18, 1913), also known as Custis Lee, was the eldest son of Robert E. Lee and Mary Anna Randolph Custis Lee.
+George Washington Custis Lee (September 16, 1832 – February 18, 1913), also known as Custis Lee, was the eldest son of Robert E. Lee, of the Lee Family of Virginia, and Mary Anna Randolph Custis Lee.
 His grandfather, George Washington Parke Custis was the grandson of Martha Dandridge Custis Washington (the wife of George Washington).
 He served as a Confederate general in the U.S. Civil War, primarily as an aide-de-camp to President Jefferson Davis, and succeeded his father as president of Washington and Lee University in Lexington, Virginia.

 Early life

 George Washington Custis Lee was born in Fort Monroe, Virginia.
 He was educated at numerous boarding schools to prepare him in his father's footsteps.
 He was educated at the classical school of Reverend George A. Smith in his younger years.
 He then entered the mathematical school of Benjamin Hallowell.
 When Lee was not admitted to West Point at age 16, his father, Robert E. Lee, sent a letter to General Winfield Scott on his son's behalf, which precipitated a nomination from Zachary Taylor.
 Lee was then accepted to West Point at 17.